-Asha Gomez made her name as an Indian-American chef.
+Asha Gomez made her name as an Indian American chef.
 But she’s tired of being pigeonholed.

 For Gomez, silence is no longer an option, and that includes uncomfortable conversations to correct years of harmful assumptions.
 On Food Network competition shows, for example, she has noticed that an immigrant chef deciding to stew or braise a cut of meat will be routinely told the meat has been cooked too long.
 “Well, guess what, for 5,000 years we’ve been stewing our meat,” she said.
 “You don’t get to cancel out my culture.
 You don’t get to tell me, ‘Well that’s not the right way.’ ”

-Venugopal is a food and culture journalist based in Bengaluru.
+Venugopal is a food and culture journalist based in Bengaluru, India.

 Colorful Roasted Vegetables